purecloudlabs/iframe-coordinator/README.md

  * clients on the same domain.
  * (e.g. `new URL("/client/app/path/', window.location).toString()`)
  *
- * If the client uses fragment-based routing, the URL shoudl include a hash fragment:
+ * If the client uses fragment-based routing, the URL should include a hash fragment:
  * http://example.com/client/#/
  *
  * if the client uses pushstate path-based routing, leave the fragment out: